Welcome to the Fetch.ai Collective Learning Library

 pip install colearn[all]

 pip install colearn[keras] pip install colearn[pytorch]

 For more installation options or get the latest (development) version see Installation

-Then run one of the examples:
+Then run the standalone demo:

-For other examples see the Examples.
+For plenty of other examples see the Examples.

 Writing your own models